civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

   by the Scenario Editor.
 Fixed: Cities created by the scenario are now selected per default.
 Attempt to fix bug concerning displaying of unfinished tile improvements.
-  Unfortunatly this doesn't work as expected as the graphics of the unfinished improvements aren't updated as exspected.
+  Unfortunately this doesn't work as expected as the graphics of the unfinished improvements aren't updated as expected.
 Fixed: PercentComplete function.
 Fixed: infinite rush build bug.
 Fixed: view the movies without a sound card.